wilsonmar/OracleATS/README.md

 ## Alternatives to OATS

+Oracle also has PTF (Peopltools Testing Framework) for functional testing only (no performance testing capability).
+It does not invoke URLs but internal objects.

 The TurnKey Solutions PeopleSoft Accelerator http://www.turnkeysolutions.com/PeopleSoft-accelerator.php is based on cFactory™ which Business Process Testing (BPT) objects stored within HP ALM servers.

+HP QTP/Unified Functional Testing

 ## <a id="ChangeMgmt"></a> Change / Patch Management
 QUESTION: When the system changes, all scripts need to be re-recorded?